 How product managers use Zepel

-As a product manager, you’d want to bring all the features your team will be working on under one single project.
+As a product manager, you’d want to bring all the features your team will be working on under one single squad.

-A project in Zepel is usually a team, like Engineering.
-But if you choose to name your project after a product or an initiative, such as Web App or Android or iOS, that works too!
+A squad in Zepel is usually named after a product or an initiative, such as Web App or Android or iOS.

-A Feature houses all actionable items - user stories, tasks, subtasks, bugs, and enhancements - for a specific feature.
+A Feature houses all items - user stories, tasks, subtasks, bugs, and enhancements.

 Adding items for your feature is as simple as writing on a document.
 Simply hit enter to create another item.
 And press